Brown Paper Beads

 Brown Paper Bags

-Brown paper bags are fun to use to make paper beads.
+Brown paper bags come in many thicknesses and are fun to use to make paper beads.
 You can decorate the paper any way you want with rubber stamps, magic markers and paint, just to name a few.
-This paper is better made with larger holes but smaller holed beads can also be made.
 You can make some really rustic looking tribal type beads with brown paper bags.
 The possibilities are endless.

 The beads in the picture to the left I made back in 1997 and I still have them!
 I first cut the paper, decorated just the ends I wanted to show with Sharpie Markers and then rolled them up.